loeffel-io/docs/docs/1.0/serve-server/introduction.md

 # Introduction

-Serve Server receives your deployments and manages all your docker containers painlessly.
+The Serve Server receives your deployments and manages all your docker containers painlessly.

 [[toc]]